-We conclude that primary open angle glaucoma (POAG) and POAG with type 2 diabetes mellitus cause retinal nerve fiber layer thinning.
-Further, the presence of type 2 DM in patients of POAG significantly affects the thickness of RNFL specially in superonasal and inferotemporal quadrants as compared to patients of POAG or DM individually.
+We conclude that type 2 diabetes mellitus (T2 DM) and primary open angle glaucoma (POAG) suffering from T2 DM cause retinal nerve fiber layer thinning.
+Further, the presence of type 2 DM in patients of POAG significantly affects the thickness of RNFL specially in superonasal and inferotemporal quadrants as compared to patients of DM.
 Retinal nerve fiber layer is negatively correlated with the duration of glaucoma, duration of diabetes and HbA1c levels.
-Hence, care should be taken in interpreting OCT findings in patients of POAG having T2 DM, and such patients should not be over treated.
+Hence, care should be taken in interpreting OCT findings in patients of POAG having DM, and such patients should not be over treated.
 The limitations of this study are small sample size, single centre research and lack of follow up of the study population.
 Hence, a multicentric, longitudinal study with larger sample size will be better able to corroborate our findings.